 As a result of this decision, a pilot program will be implemented in “17 areas, including Beijing, Shanghai and Shenzhen”, from July 1 to June 30, 2020.

 A “series of opening-up measures” is set to include the legal services sector, where “access measures for trade in services on cross-border delivery and overseas consumption will be explored and refined.
-Restrictions will be gradually lifted or eased, and customs clearance and visa arrangements will be streamlined for freer flow of goods and people.”
+Restrictions will be gradually lifted or eased, and customs clearance and visa arrangements will be streamlined for a freer flow of goods and people.”

 Li told China Daily that: “Developing services trade is instrumental in transforming China’s development model and achieving high-quality development.
 The services sector is still an area of weakness in our country’s overall development.”

-He “emphasized the need to ‘make trade in services a new highlight in China’s opening-up and development’”, the report concluded.
+He “emphasized the need to ‘make a trade in services a new highlight in China’s opening-up and development’”, the report concluded.

 Reacting to the news, Matt Murphy, Partner in Beijing-based law firm MMLC Group told Asia Law Portal: “It was always thought that China would open up its legal market to foreign firms once Chinese lawyers and Chinese law firms had upskilled and were competitive.
 Today, many local Chinese firms rival international firms in terms of quality and outcomes.
 Hence, the timing for this increased opening up is probably about right from a strategic perspective.”